 During the third period of the Big Bang, the expansion rate of the universe reaches a point where it becomes stationary.

-The entities’ electrical manifestations are balanced again by magnetic compensation but with the exception of free electric quant.
+The entities’ electrical manifestations are balanced again by magnetic compensation except for their free electric quant.

 The Dutch Paradigm suggests that this fraction of electrical energy remains available for potential interference due to delayed magnetic compensation.
 This fraction of electric energy is for each entity represented by hf.